igoravelli/brazilian_soccer_championship_analysis/README.md

 # 2. Data Manipulation <br>
 In the second step, our objective was to build a data warehouse architecture and model all the raw data that had been extracted.
 The structure was designed based on 3 data marts.

 - The main data mart stores the data about events in each match.
-It comprises a transactional table named `factEvents` and five additional dimensions: `dimMatch`, `dimPlayer`, `dimArena`, `dimTeam` and `dimCalendar`.
+It comprises a transactional table named `factEvents` and five additional dimensions: `dimMatch`, `dimPlayer`, `dimStadium`, `dimTeam` and `dimCalendar`.
 - The second data mart contains data regarding match statistics, with a central table named `factStatistics` that relates to `dimTeam` and `dimMatch`.
 - The third and final data mart records the final score table for each year and the main table `factScore` is also related to `dimTeam`.